aarongilly/notes/content/OKR Best Practices.md

 You should have *3-5 top-level Objectives*.
 These are your main focus.
 These are what's most important.
 If you're focusing on >5 things, you're focused on nothing.

 Each of these 3-5 Objectives should have underneath it a set of *3-5 Key Results*.
-These key results should be SMART, falsifiable goals.
+These key results should be [[SMART Goals|SMART]], falsifiable goals.

 ## Key Results Achieve Objectives